 Atmospheric dispersion modelling provides a mathematical description of the behaviour of pollutants in the air for a specific period of time.
 This is an essential tool used by government agencies, industry and consultants for air quality assessment, especially when decisions regarding approvals and permits have to be made.

-The dispersion models are very often the only economically viable methods which can be used to understand the interaction of existing or future pollution emission sources with meteorology, topography and air quality at specific locations and times.
+The dispersion models are very often the only economically viable methods that can be used to understand the interaction of existing or future pollution emission sources with meteorology, topography and air quality at specific locations and times.

 Some of the dispersion models are more complex than others and all models require inputs (emissions, meteorology and topography).
 If these inputs are of poor quality, then the model output will also be of poor quality.